faithvoid/emotionMenu/README.md

 # emotionMenu
-A CRT-specific frontend for multipurpose Raspberry Pi setups, mimicking the Playstation 2 aesthetic.
+A CRT-specific frontend for multipurpose Raspberry Pi setups, mimicking various retro game console aesthetics.
 Written in Python with Pygame and the AV library.

 ![](themes/ps2.png)
 ![](themes/ps1.png)